 The question isn’t whether you run experiments or not.
 You do this all the time.
-Every time you release a new feature, run a marketing campaign, or try a new sales method, you are testing a new strategy using some kind of experiment.
+Every time you release a new feature, run a marketing campaign or try a new sales method, you test a new strategy using some experiment.

 The Missing Step Before Build/Measure/Learn

 Lean Thinking, which heavily influenced the Lean Startup, has a deliberate step before the Build step.
 That step is Planning.
 In our exuberance for action, we often don’t spend the requisite time planning our experiments.
 This is a mistake and often leads to post-experiment rationalization and sub-optimal results.